ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 ## Plain Data Basic Types To Come

-Ballerina supports two more plain data types that we have not covered yet.
+Ballerina supports two more plain data types that have not been covered yet.

-The first one is the table.
+The first one is the ``table`` type.
 It is designed to work with arrays and maps.
 It contains an array of records.
 It provides random access based on a key, which is a concept similar to relational databases.
 The keys are stored in fields of records, and these fields are immutable.

-The second one is the XML type.
-It is a sequence type built on a sequence of XML items like elements, text, processing instructions, comments.
-It is a similar concept to strings and XQuery.
-XML attributes are represented by *map\<string>* and it supports writing XML literals using XML syntax.
+The second one is the ``xml`` type.
+It is a sequence type built on a sequence of XML items like elements, text, processing instructions, and comments.
+It is a concept similar to strings and XQuery.
+XML attributes are represented by *``map\<string>``*.
+XML literals can be written using the XML syntax.

 ## Immutability